bringg/cordova-plugin-bixolon-print/README.md

 Cross-platform BixolonPrint Plugin for Cordova / PhoneGap.
 Forked from [alfonsovinti](https://github.com/alfonsovinti/cordova-plugin-bixolon-print.git)

-Adding support for QRCode, 1D BarCode
+Adding support for QRCode, 1D BarCode, MSR Reader listener, Connection listener

 ### Supported Platforms

 - Android (Using Bixolon SDK v2.2.9)
-- iOS (QRCode, Barcode still under development)
+- iOS (All new features still under development)

 ## Installation
 Below are the methods for installing this plugin automatically using command line tools.